TritonDataCenter/sdc-vm-agent/README.md

 ## Testing

-At the moment, sdc-vm-agent testing is done by running the VMAPI test suite.
-SSH into a running SDC and run the following commands:

-    touch /lib/sdc/.sdc-test-no-production-data
-    /zones/`vmadm lookup -1 alias=vmapi0`/root/opt/smartdc/vmapi/test/runtests
+To run the vm-agent tests, go to the GZ and:

+    cd /opt/smartdc/agents/lib/node_modules/vm-agent
+    ./runtests

-The vm-agent SMF service log can be inspected while running the VMAPI tests by
+The vm-agent SMF service log can be inspected while running the tests by calling:
-calling:

     tail -f `svcs -L vm-agent` | bunyan